Luke Bryan: 2011–2015: Tailgates & Tanlines and Crash My Party

-2013–2015: Crash My Party

 Luke Bryan's fourth studio album, Crash My Party, was released on August 12, 2013.
 The album's first single, "Crash My Party", was premiered in a performance at the 2013 ACM Awards and released on April 7, 2013.
 It reached number one on the Country Airplay chart in July 2013.
 The album's second single, "That's My Kind of Night", was released to country radio on August 5, 2013.
 It reached number one on the Hot Country Songs chart in August 2013 and peaked at number 2 on the Country Airplay chart in October 2013.
 The album's third single, "Drink a Beer", was released to country radio on October 24, 2013.
 It reached number one on the Hot Country Songs chart in January 2014 and number one on the Country Airplay chart in February 2014.
 During the kickoff show for his 2014 That's My Kind of Night Tour in Columbus, Ohio, Bryan announced to the crowd that "Play It Again" would become the album's fourth single.
 This song reached number one on both the Hot Country Songs and Country Airplay charts in May 2014.
 At the same time, Bryan sang guest vocals on Florida Georgia Line's 2014 single "This Is How We Roll".
 On July 14, 2014, the song "Roller Coaster" was released as the album's fifth single.
 It reached number one on the Country Airplay chart in October 2014.
 The album's sixth single, "I See You", was released to country radio on November 3, 2014.
 It reached number one on the Hot Country Songs and Country Airplay charts in February 2015.